munkhdorj-m/Python-exercise-22-File-Handling/README.md

 **Problem:**

 Write a program that reads a text file and prints the number of words in it.

+**Example**

+   	Inside sample.txt: "How many words are in here?"
+    Output: 6

 ---

 ## Exercise 4